Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

  $('button').click(function(){
      alert('you clicked the button!');
  });`

-i- Only the second one will work; jQuery does not have a function called .on. <<<<---Correct
+- Only the second one will work; jQuery does not have a function called .on. <<<<---Correct
 - The second snippet will not function.
 - Nothing - .click(function) is shorter way to write .on('click', function)
 - The first snippet will execute for every button on the page, the second will only apply to the first button

 #### Q2.
 What does the following line of code do?
 `jQuery('p')`

 - Loads a paragraph tag from a remote server using AJAX
 - Aliases jQuery to a variable p
 - Selects all paragraphs on the page <<<<---Correct